5/3/2023

 Marcus

 We think it's developing quite okay.
 We haven't announced some part of the numbers.
 It's stable and we see that vocational numbers is really increasing.
-What we struggle with a little bit is the technical program and that is not the biggest part, but we see a decline when it comes to technical programs in all Sweden.
+What we struggle with a little bit is the technical program and that is not the biggest part but we see a decline when it comes to technical programs in all Sweden.
 I think we take some market shares, but that is very negative for Sweden.
-So we're working a lot on that, but that will also affect the number of students in August, but we are increasing in the vocational program, what we call is Praktiska, and the Simi vocational programs that we call Dr. Blanka.
-That is really positive and fantastic to see how these schools has developed the recent years.
-And Academia, we have this portfolio of brands and that when we see a decline in one brand, it's increasing in other segments and that give us the possibility to keep on growing.
-I have an interview with Tietias this morning and they said, before I started to talk, they said, you always report stable numbers.
+So we're working a lot on that, but that will also affect the number of students in August.
+But we are increasing in the vocational program, what we call Praktiska, and the vocational programs that we call Dropping Blanka.
+That is really positive and fantastic to see how these schools have developed in recent years.
+At Academia Audio we have this portfolio of brands.
+When we see a decline in one brand, it's increasing in other segments.
+That gives us the possibility to keep on growing.
+I had an interview with Teatias this morning.
+Before I started the talk, they said, you always report stable numbers.
 So that is maybe why we have this portfolio group of different brands.

 speaker